 Grants typically do not have to be repaid and are usually need-based.
 Applying for grants is done by completing the FAFSA application at the financial aid office or by visiting, www.fafsa.ed.gov.
 Seguin Beauty School participates in the Federal Pell Grant program.

 • Federal Pell Grant: A Federal Pell Grant is a free grant that does not have to be repaid.
 The student must complete the FAFSA in order to determine eligibility for the Federal Pell Grant.
-If the student is eligible for a Pell Grant, the award amount eligibility ranges from a minimum of $555 to maximum of $5,550 for the 2011-2012 award year.
+If the student is eligible for a Pell Grant, the award amount eligibility ranges to maximum of $5,815 for the 2016-2017 award year.

 • The information provided on the FAFSA application will be used to determine student eligibility.
 Awards vary based on financial need and fund availability.

 Policy for Professional Judgment

 A financial aid professional may exercise professional judgment and change elements in the federal need analysis to account for circumstances that he/she feels have not been adequately considered in the original FAFSA.

 All requests for the execution of professional judgment must:

 Be initiated by a letter from the student in which the student requests consideration of his/her particular circumstances.
 It must be legible, signed and dated.
 The student is encouraged to focus on events in the prior year that have affected or will affect his/her family’s ability to pay for the current year's college expenses.